selmakazanci33-hue/Tech-stack/Data/0807inbound.md

 and this same enrollee in 37301 is cancelled but at a later transaction and thats why it was kept as a final transaction in 37301 834 inbound transactions

+Here we have Care source record early record which is confirm status and policy id is 1000041237 and transaction date

+02-20-2026 03:01:05

+and EMI status Cancel and transaction date is the last one: 04-11-2026 03:02:38 enrollee same policy:

+1000041237